open-edge-platform/app-orch-tenant-controller/README.md

 When a project is deleted, the Tenant Controller performs these operations:

-- in the Orchestrator Harbor, the project-specific `catalog-apps` project is deleted
+- in the Orchestrator Harbor, the project specific `catalog-apps` project is deleted
 - in the Application Catalog, all entities for the project are deleted
 - deletion of cluster templates is handled by the Cluster Template Manager
 - deletion of deployments is handled by the App Deployment Manager